Reserve a Meeting Room

 Meeting rooms can be reserved using our online reservation system up to two months in advance with a Northbrook Library card.
 Meeting rooms cannot be reserved over the phone or in person.
 If you need assistance with filling out the form, please visit the Reference Desk on the 2nd floor of the library or call 847-272-4873.

 The Civic Room, located by the library's west entrance on the first floor, has a conference set-up with a large table that seats 14 people.
 Extra chairs can be added to hold up to 40 people.

-Located on the first floor by the east entrance, the Pollak Room can be used as one large meeting room, or split into two smaller rooms.
-When combined, the Pollak room accommodates 100 people.
-When split, each side can hold up to 50 people per side.
-You can reserve either one side of a room (50 people) or the entire room (100 people).
+Located on the first floor by the east entrance, the Pollak Room can be used as one large meeting room or split into two smaller rooms.
+When combined, the Pollak room accommodates 60 people.

 The Interactive Classroom is located on the library's second floor.
 The Interactive Classroom can accommodate up to 32 people, depending on the setup.